SIGNOVA-X/frontend/README.md

 ### Name Recognition & Smart Vibration Alerts
 Deaf individuals often miss cues like someone calling their name.

-- Future versions of SUPANOVA will:
+- Future versions of SIGNOVA will:
   - Use ambient sound detection to recognize when the user’s name is spoken nearby.
   - Trigger a gentle **vibration alert** on their phone.
 - This feature helps users stay alert and engaged in their environment.